-The Total Income of the Company was ` 447.95 crores during the year as against ` 414.91crores in the previous year showed increased of 7.29%.
-The Company has reportedNet profit of Rs 6.02 crores during the year under review as against profit of `5.57 crores in the previous year.
+The Total Income of the Company was ` 447.95 crores during the year as against ` 414.91crores in the previous year showed increased or decreased of 7.96%.
+The Company hasreported net profit of ` 17.03 crores during the year under review as against profit of `5.57 crores in the previous year.

 SPONGE IRON DIVISION

-The production of Sponge Iron Division during the year under review was 171320 MTagainst 183007 MT in the previous year showing increase of 5.33%.
+The production of Sponge Iron Division during the year under review was 171320 MTagainst 183007 MT in the previous year showing decrease of 6.82%.
 The total income ofthe division was `347.37 Crores (including trading) as against `342.12 Crores during theprevious year showing increase of 7.21% as a result increase in trading of Steel andrealization of high price of sponge iron.

 ENVIRONMENT & SOCIAL OBLIGATION

 The Company maintains the pollution free environment in and around its plant.
 TheCompany's plant complies with all norms set up for clean & better environment byCompetent Authorities.

-MANAGEMENT DISCUSSION AND ANALYSIS
+4. MANAGEMENT DISCUSSION AND ANALYSIS